Edwin Morgan (poet): Life and career

 Near the end of his life, Morgan reached a new audience after collaborating with the Scottish band Idlewild on their album The Remote Part.
 In the closing moments of the album's final track "In Remote Part/ Scottish Fiction", he recites a poem, "Scottish Fiction", written specifically for the song.

 In 2007, Morgan contributed two poems to the compilation Ballads of the Book, for which a range of Scottish writers created poems to be made into songs by Scottish musicians.
 Morgan's songs "The Good Years" and "The Weight of Years" were performed by Karine Polwart and Idlewild respectively.

 Nobel Laureate Seamus Heaney "[paid] formal homage" during a 2005 visit.

 In later life Morgan was cared for at a residential home as his health worsened.
 He published a collection in April 2010, months before his death, titled Dreams and Other Nightmares to mark his 90th birthday.
 Up until his death, he was the last survivor of the canonical 'Big Seven' (the others being Hugh MacDiarmid, Robert Garioch, Norman MacCaig, Iain Crichton Smith, George Mackay Brown, and Sorley MacLean).

 On 19 August 2010, Edwin Morgan died of pneumonia in Glasgow at the age of 90.
 The Scottish Poetry Library made the announcement in the morning.
 Tributes came from, among others, politicians Alex Salmond and Iain Gray, as well as Carol Ann Duffy, the UK Poet Laureate.
 In his will he left almost £1 million to the Scottish National Party.
 Morgan also left £45,000 to a number of friends, former colleagues and charity organisations and set aside another £1 million for the creation of the Edwin Morgan Poetry Award, an annual award scheme for young poets in Scotland.
-In 2012, The Edwin Morgan Trust was established to administer the generous Award which the poet wished to create from the earnings of a long and distinguished writing career.
-From 27 April 2020 The Edwin Morgan Trust will be celebrating the life and work of Edwin Morgan with a year long centenary programme.
+In 2012, The Edwin Morgan Trust was established to administer the Award which the poet wished to create from the earnings of his writing career.
+In April 2020 The Edwin Morgan Trust celebrated his life and work with a year long centenary programme.